 Güiros are thought to have originated in Puerto Rico in the 16th century.
 They come in different sizes and can be made from gourds or wood, and in modern times, also metal, plastic, and fiberglass.
 They have a serrated surface that produces a rasping sound when scraped, and they can also be struck.
 Sticks (scraper or pua) are made of various materials, each giving a different sound.

 Frog güiros are a fun variation which may be as small as 2" or as large as 18".
 They are usually carved out of wood.
 You run the stick along the ridged back to make a croaking type sound.
-A hole that runs through the body helps with resonnance and provides a storage location for the stick.
+A hole that runs through the body helps with resonance and provides a storage location for the stick.

 Gecko & Coconuts